 The Douglas County Tag Office accepts the following forms of payment with photo ID:

 - Checks payable to the Douglas County Tax Commissioner;

-- VISA, MasterCard and Discover Credit Cards (subject to a 2.5% bank fee).
+- VISA, MasterCard, Discover and American Express Credit Cards (subject to a 2.3% convenience fee).

 Tag Kiosk at Kroger, Hospital Drive

 - Vehicle registration expires each year on a deadline associated with the first owner/lessee of the vehicle.